MrSinaMaleki/maktab-119/Django-CW/English.md

   - Age
   - Number of authored books
 - Add any additional information you want.

+- #### For the Bonus Section (Author model):
+1. Combine the first name and last name into a single column named "Full Name".
+2. If the author’s age is not provided, display `-N/A-`.

 ## Completing the Task:
 - Submit your task on GitHub.